civican/legisinfo/44-1/bills/S-5/bill_text.md

   **(3)** The preamble to the Act is amended by adding the following after the eighth paragraph:

-    **Whereas the Government of Canada is committed to implementing the United Nations Declaration on the Rights of Indigenous Peoples;**
+    Whereas the Government of Canada is committed to implementing the United Nations Declaration on the Rights of Indigenous Peoples, including free, prior and informed consent;

   **(4)** The preamble to the Act is amended by adding the following after the ninth paragraph:

-    **Whereas the Government of Canada recognizes the importance of considering vulnerable populations in assessing whether substances are toxic or capable of becoming toxic;**
+    Whereas the Government of Canada recognizes the importance of considering vulnerable populations in assessing whether substances are toxic or capable of becoming toxic;

-    **Whereas the Government of Canada recognizes the importance of minimizing the risks posed by exposure to toxic substances and the cumulative effects of toxic substances;**
+    Whereas the Government of Canada recognizes the importance of minimizing the risks posed by exposure to toxic substances and the cumulative effects of toxic substances;

   **(5)** The preamble to the Act is amended by adding the following after the 10th paragraph:

-    **Whereas the Government of Canada recognizes the role of science in the process of making decisions related to the protection of the environment and human health, as well as the importance of promoting the development and timely incorporation of scientifically justified alternative methods and strategies in the testing and assessment of substances to reduce, refine or replace the use of vertebrate animals;**
+    Whereas the Government of Canada recognizes the role of science and Indigenous knowledge in the process of making decisions related to the protection of the environment and human health, as well as the importance of promoting the development and timely incorporation of scientifically justified alternative methods and strategies in the testing and assessment of substances to replace, reduce or refine the use of vertebrate animals;

   **(6)** The 13th paragraph of the preamble to the Act is replaced by the following:

-    Whereas the Government of Canada will endeavour to remove threats to biological diversity through pollution prevention **as well as** the control and management of the risk of any adverse effects of the use and release of toxic substances, pollutants and wastes;
+    Whereas the Government of Canada will endeavour to remove threats to biological diversity through pollution prevention as well as the control and management of the risk of any adverse effects of the use and release of toxic substances, pollutants and wastes;

-    **Whereas the Government of Canada recognizes the importance of encouraging the progressive substitution of substances, processes and technologies with alternatives that are safer for the environment or human health, when they are economically and technically viable;**
+    Whereas the Government of Canada recognizes the importance of encouraging the progressive substitution of substances, processes and technologies with alternatives that are safer for the environment or human health, when they are economically and technically viable;

-    **Whereas the Government of Canada recognizes the importance of Canadians having information, including by means of the packaging and labelling of products, regarding the risks posed by toxic substances to the environment or to human health;**
+    Whereas the Government of Canada recognizes the importance of Canadians having information, including by means of the packaging and labelling of products, regarding the risks posed by toxic substances to the environment or to human health;

 ### Section 3